Afrith12/Javatasks/README.md

-These repository contains some tasks which was issued by addon classesAdd commentMore actions Contains Java and MYSQL
+These repository contains some tasks which was issued by addon classes.

+Contains Java and MYSQL.